3DStreet/3dstreet-docs/docs/about-3dstreet/3dstreet-llc-entity.md

 ## Intellectual Property

-3DStreet LLC is the owner of the intellectual property of 3DStreet repositories such as `3DStreet/3dstreet` and `3DStreet/3dstreet-editor` as well as the 3DStreet brand trademark and domain names.
-Each repository may have its own license governing the use of said repository such as AGPL, Creative Commons, etc.
+The license for 3DStreet is AGPLv3 which requires express permission or commercial licensing for private deployments.
+3DStreet LLC is the owner of the intellectual property of 3DStreet repositories such as `3DStreet/3dstreet` and `3DStreet/3dstreet-assets-source`, as well as the 3DStreet brand trademark and domain names.
+Other repositories may have their own licenses governing the use of said repository such as AGPLv3, Creative Commons, MIT, etc.

 ## Long-term Orientation

 While 3DStreet is not a certified B Corporation, we do aspire to a similar tenets to run our organization to optimize positive long-term external benefits instead of solely focusing on short-term immediate shareholder value.
 Our very long-term goal is to reduce deaths from traffic violence and reduce negative externalities of motor vehicles on humans and the environment, but we focus on [shorter-term goals](./primary-metrics.md) to guide day-to-day project development.

+## Contact Information

+The legal address of 3DSTREET LLC is 320 Alabama St, San Francisco, CA. Domains authorized to represent our company include 3dstreet.org, 3dstreet.app, and 3dstreet.com.